HarshitShukla01/SqlEditor/README.md

 - User can download the result in csv format or directly print the result.
 - User can choose among different themes for thier editor.
 - User copy query using copy button
+- It can render large files without breaking the browser

 ## Skills
 HTML, CSS, JavaScript , React , Material UI